pmgexpo17/converta/README.md

 Design features :

-  Cornice python web service framework
+- cornice python web service framework
-  Authorization by api token
+- authorization by api token
-  Csv2json conversion by uploading csv zipfile and streaming json output Json2csv conversion by uploading json record file and streaming csv zipfile output Test option included to confirm parsing success Admin functions for user CRUD
+- csv2json conversion by uploading csv zipfile and streaming json output
+- json2csv conversion by uploading json record file and streaming csv zipfile output
+- test option included to confirm parsing success
+- admin functions for user CRUD
-  See hardHash.py for a persistent hash design, similar to python shelve Fulled tested and proven using curl web client Deployed at Heroku for demo and future business options As at 25 Nov 2017, this api is hosted at https://converta.herokuapp.com
+- see hardHash.py for a persistent hash design, similar to python shelve
+- fulled tested and proven using curl web client
+- deployed at Heroku for demo and future business options
+- as at 25 Nov 2017, api is hosted at https://converta.herokuapp.com

 To try a demo :